 All students must earn 1.5 credits in Physical Education to meet WA high school graduation requirements.
 RAHS does not offer Physical Education (PE) classes or athletic teams, although we do have an after-school Ultimate Frisbee team, led by parent and volunteer staff.
-Physical Education credits are earned outside the school day and should be completed by the by the end of your junior year at RAHS.
+Physical Education credits are earned outside the school day through team sports or completing an approved Physical Education Equivalency Contract, and should be completed by the by the end of your junior year at RAHS.
 Doing so will free up your 12th grade year for college-level coursework, internships, senior project, and other opportunities.